VSU Student Led Projects is the leadership and personal development scheme for UCL students who really want to make a difference.

 Also, check out our Frequently Asked Questions.

 We also provide training to help you get the most out of the experience of running your own project.
-This three and a half hour workshop covers The training will cover project planning, evaluation, building links with community organisations, recruiting & managing volunteers, and safe volunteering.
+This two and a half hour workshop covers The training will cover project planning, evaluation, building links with community organisations, recruiting & managing volunteers, and safe volunteering.

 There is also further training for those who will be working with children or young people.